Ninja Five-O

-Ninja Five-O, known in the PAL region as Ninja Cop, is an action platform video game developed by Hudson Soft and published by Konami.
+Ninja Five-O, known in the PAL region as Ninja Cop, is a 2003 action-platform video game developed by Hudson Soft and published by Konami.
 It was released for the Game Boy Advance in North America and Europe in April 2003.
 Players take the role of Joe Osugi, a ninja who must stop a terrorist group influenced by mystical masks.
 It was first announced at "Konami Gamers' Day" in early 2003.

 The game received generally positive reviews from video game critics, but it failed to garner sales and is often regarded as one of the most sought-after handheld games.

+The original version was re-released on February 25, 2025 for Windows, Nintendo Switch, PlayStation 4 and PlayStation 5.

 Gameplay

-Ninja Five-O is an action game is centered around Joe Osugi, a ninja tasked with stopping a terrorist group influenced by the Mad Masks, masks that give the wearer obscene power.
+Ninja Five-O is an action game centered around Joe Osugi, a ninja tasked with stopping a terrorist group influenced by the Mad Masks, masks that give the wearer obscene power.
 As Osugi, the player must defeat the terrorists and rescue hostages through five missions with three levels and a boss battle.

 Development

 The game was developed by Hudson Soft.
 Ninja Five-O was first announced in January 2003 during "Konami Gamers' Day", where they announced along with fifteen other games they would publish in 2003.

 Despite being developed and published by Japanese video game companies, it was never released in Japan for reasons unknown.
 The US box art was illustrated by Julie Giles, who designed other Konami packaging such as the Castlevania and Metal Gear franchises.

 Ninja Five-O was released in North America and Europe in April 2003.

+In February 2024, it was announced that Limited Run Games will develop a version in cooperation with Konami for the Nintendo Switch, PlayStation 4, and PlayStation 5.